 Even with a successful integration between Splash and Marketo, it's possible to occasionally encounter sync discrepancies, as you're working with systems that process and store contact data in complex ways.

 In this article, we'll walk through the basic troubleshooting steps you can take to understand why you might be seeing discrepancies between the two platforms.
-We'll also cover the most frequent scenarios that may arise:
+We'll also cover some scenarios that may arise, such as:

-1. My Splash event did not create a program in Marketo
+- My Splash event didn’t create a program in Marketo

 How does Splash sync data?
 Should I expect sync delays?